haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 with the following command:

 <a class="prompt prompt-cmd">
-  ./scripts/active-passive-to-ambig.py ./restraints/antibody-paratope.act-pass ./restraints/antigen-surface.pass > ambig-paratope-surface.tbl
+  python ./scripts/active-passive-to-ambig.py ./restraints/antibody-paratope.act-pass ./restraints/antigen-surface.pass > ambig-paratope-surface.tbl
 </a>

 This generates a file called `ambig-paratope-surface.tbl` that contains the AIR